Volunteers are your best ambassadors, the lifeblood of your organization. So how can you supercharge their engagement and commitment to your mission?

 Here are 3 big ideas that can create long-term connections with your volunteer base, plus deliver greater value beyond the satisfaction they get from making a difference by supporting your organization.

-1. Create a Dynamic Volunteer Directory
+1. Create an Interactive Volunteer Directory

 We are not talking about a static volunteer database.
 (I am going to assume that you have basic volunteer info, even if it is an Excel spreadsheet).
 What you want is a dynamic, shareable directory that allows volunteers to connect with each other to amplify their energy, and stay connected with your organization.
 With an interactive directory you go beyond the one-dimensional view of a volunteer and bring each person to life by shining a light on their unique activities, skills and personalities.
 Plus the directory would reside in a private, branded environment in the context of your organization.